The Newton Boys

 Matthew McConaughey had been attached to one of the lead roles in The Newton Boys since the project was announced and this was to be the second collaboration between him and Linklater after his debut performance in Dazed and Confused (1993).
 When pre-production was halted on Newton, McConaughey practically overnight was launched to fame — landing roles in major commercial fare A Time To Kill, Contact and Amistad.
 With celebrity status now around the actor who was yet to be proven bankable, FOX decided to move ahead with The Newton Boys.

-The budget was set at $27 million, fully financed by FOX and filming began in April ’97.
+The budget for The Newton Boys was $27 million, which was fully financed by FOX and filming began in April ’97.
 At the time, The Newton Boys was the most expensive movie completely shot in Texas.
 When Linklater was finishing up his edit, FOX executives became sour on the movie.
 They did not feel that there was requisite action and that the pace was too slow.
 Tensions escalated between the filmmakers and the studio, when it was mandated that a lengthy backstory opening be excised to speed up the narrative.
 FOX ultimately won that battle.

 The studio dated the movie for March 27, 1998 and gave The Newton Boys a half assed marketing campaign.
 The dull poster was hated by the filmmakers and the dreadful trailer tried to pander to younger audiences by inserting pop music into the period film and was basically just quick edits of the leads shooting guns.
 The Newton Boys was basically dumped by the studio and it bowed against the re-issue of Grease and the low budget moron movie Meet the Deedles.
 Reviews were mixed and it was dead on arrival with $4,010,245 — placing #9 for the weekend led by the 15th frame of Titanic.
 The film declined 42.5% to $2,303,889 the following weekend and then promptly lost most of its theater count.
 The domestic run closed with a dismal $10,452,012.